Salesforce MCP server for teams that need boundaries.

 emcee is a remote Salesforce MCP server and control layer for bounded assistants.
 It uses Model Context Protocol to expose assistant-specific Salesforce tools instead of giving a generic AI client broad org access.

-The current runtime endpoint is https://runtime.emcee-ai.com/mcp for approved early-access customers.
-Transport is Streamable HTTP, and the runtime surface is intentionally narrower than a generic Salesforce connector.
+The current runtime base host is https://runtime.emcee-ai.com.
+Published assistants receive their own scoped MCP URL under /mcp, transport is Streamable HTTP, and the runtime surface is intentionally narrower than a broad Salesforce connector.

 No raw SOQL passthrough.
-One assistant per team.
+Assistant-scoped endpoints.
 Named-user runtime binding.

 What emcee is

-• A remote Salesforce MCP server on /mcp.
+• A remote Salesforce MCP server with assistant-scoped URLs under /mcp.

 • A bounded tool surface over Salesforce REST.